mauget/function-factory/README.md

 The param property is our single parameter, but we could have coded for more parameters.

-Here is one demo dyanamic componet:
+Here is one demo dynamic component:

 ```javascript 1.8
 import React from "react";